suffolklibraries/sljekyll/news/_posts/2017-09-06-sll-survey.md

 If you went along to a Suffolk Libraries Local session we’d love to hear your views.
 Please visit the [Suffolk Libraries Local page](/local/) to take part in a short survey about your experience.
 The survey closes on 24 September.

-Paper copies of the survey are also available from the Suffolk Libraries Local sessions, which have been extended and are continuing into October.
+Paper copies of the survey are also available from the Suffolk Libraries Local sessions.
+These will be taking place until the end of October, when the extended pilot period ends.